kubermatic/community-components/components/api/cluster-management-by-crds/README.md

 ## Clustertemplate Management

-Another option is to manage the [`ClusterTempalte`](https://docs.kubermatic.com/kubermatic/v2.23/references/crds/#clustertemplate) object.
-Therefore, a non initialized template get created and separate instance object creates a copy of it. **BUT** any change to the clustertempalte will **NOT** get applied to the instance.
+Another option is to manage the [`ClusterTemplate`](https://docs.kubermatic.com/kubermatic/v2.23/references/crds/#clustertemplate) object.
+Therefore, a non initialized template get created and separate instance object creates a copy of it. **BUT** any change to the clustertemplate will **NOT** get applied to the instance.
 ```bash
 # connect to target seed
 export KUBECONFIG=seed-cluster-kubeconfig